lumifyio/lumify/_posts/2014-01-21-what-is-lumify.markdown

 ## Why choose Lumify?

 The challenge of making sense of the ever-increasing volumes of data isn't going away any time soon.
 The ability to effectively deal with this data-deluge will be a key differentiator for businesses moving forward.
-Eric Schmidt, executive chairman of Google, was recently quoted as saying that “the biggest disrupter (of 2014) that we're sure about is the arrival of big data and machine intelligence everywhere”.
+Eric Schmidt, executive chairman of Google, was recently quoted as saying that "the biggest disrupter (of 2014) that we're sure about is the arrival of big data and machine intelligence everywhere".
 Lumify can serve as that platform.
 It is

 * **Free** - Lumify is completely free.
 There are no licensing or usage fees whatsoever for the software.
 * **Permissively Licensed** - All Lumify code is licensed under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0.html), giving you the freedom to use it commercially, modify, and redistribute.